 - Catch some live music: For bigger-name acts, Crowbar, Orpheum and the Ritz Ybor are your best bets -- though music spills into the streets from smaller venues, too.

 - Try something different: Locals love showing off the Columbia Restaurant’s flamenco show to out-of-town visitors; $6 gets you a seat to the dance treat.
-Or laugh your way through the evening with a round of drag queen bingo at Hamburger Mary’s, followed by a standup comedy show at Tampa Improv.
+Or laugh your way through the evening with a round of bingo at Hamburger Mary’s, followed by a standup comedy show at Tampa Improv.

 - Late-night eats: During my years as an entertainment reporter for the Tampa Bay Times, I often found myself in Ybor City in the wee hours.
-At the end of the long night, I relished stopped by the Market on 7th to grab a slice of crispy, bubbling pizza for my ride home.
+At the end of the long night, I relished stopping by the Market on 7th to grab a slice of crispy, bubbling pizza for my ride home.
 It’s just one of the many places to grab a bite after the clubs let out.

 5. The Family